xin-xia/xin-xia.github.io/index.md

 I am currently a post-doctoral research fellow at the University of British Columbia with a specialization in software analytics and mining software repositories.
 My advisors are Prof. [Gail C. Murphy] and Prof. [Reid Holmes].
 Prior to joining UBC, I was a research assistant professor at College of Computer Science and Technology, Zhejiang University, China.

 I got my Ph.D degree in June 2014 from College of Computer Science and Technology,  Zhejiang University, China.
 I was very fortunate to work under the supervision of  Prof. Xiaohu Yang, and Prof. Jianling Sun.
-From July 1st , 2012 to January 1st ,2014, I was a visiting student of Prof. [David Lo] in Singapore Management Universiy.
+From July, 2012 to January,2014, I was a visiting student of Prof. [David Lo] in Singapore Management Universiy.

 To help developers and testers improve their productivity, my current research focuses on mining and analyzing